 THE OUTER BANKS IS A SEA TURTLE HUB

 The Outer Banks is one of the most northernmost ranges for sea turtle nesting according to the Network for Endangered Sea Turtles (N.E.S.T).
-The sea turtles visit the OBX to lay their eggs from easy to mid-summer.
+The sea turtles visit the OBX to lay their eggs from early to mid-summer.
 The eggs normally hatch around 50-80 days after they’re laid.
 The five species of sea turtles that are most likely to visit the Outer Banks are loggerhead, green, Kemp’s Ridley, hawksbill, and leatherback.

 SEA TURTLES CAN BECOME EASILY HURT